Bishops' Conference of Indonesia: History

 After Indonesia's independence the number of Catholics Indonesia increased considerably.
 So rapid development of Indonesian Catholic congregation, so that in a meeting in Girisonta, Ungaran, Central Java (9 to 16 May 1960) Indonesian bishops wrote a letter to Pope John XXIII, pleading for him to officially inaugurate the establishment of the Church hierarchy in Indonesia.
 Then by decree " Quod Christus Adorandus " dated January 3, 1961 Pope John XXIII inaugurated the establishment of the Church hierarchy in Indonesia.

 Since 1987, the Supreme Council of Indonesian Bishops (MAWI) renamed the Bishops' Conference of Indonesia (KWI).
 KWI Leadership held by the Presidium of KWI.
 In the General Secretariat assembled all officials who helped facilitate the work of the Indonesian bishops' pastoral.

+On 15 May 2024, the newly renovated KWI building located in Cut Mutia St., Menteng, Jakarta was consecrated.

 Objectives

 KWI is a Federation of The Catholic Bishops, of Indonesia, which aims to promote unity and cooperation in their pastoral duties to lead Catholics in Indonesia.
 KWI is not "above" or supervises bishops, each bishop remains autonomous.
 KWI does not have branches in the area.